pvdabeel/prolog/Documentation/Handbook/05-doc-proof-literals.md

 after_only(portage://'app-editors/neovim-0.12.0':run)
 ```

-The planner reads both `after` and `after_only` from every literal’s context
+The ordering bindings (`Source/Domain/Gentoo/Rules/ordering.pl`) read both `after`
+and `after_only` from every literal’s context to derive the hard requirements
-to build the dependency edges that drive Kahn’s topological sort.
+and soft preferences that drive the second proving pass (Chapter 12).

 ### Summary of context tags